nimaid/LPHK/README.md

   * If (argument 3) supplied,  delay (argument 3) seconds before releasing each time.

 #### Mouse Movement [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
+All Mouse movement commands can now use variables in place of constants.
+Variables are taken from the local variables first, then global.
+Undefined variables return 0.
+Variable names must start with an alphabetic character and are not case sensitive.
 * `M_LINE`
   * Move the mouse in a line from absolute point (argument 1),(argument 2) to absolute point (argument 3),(argument 4).
   * If (argument 5) supplied, delay (argument 5) milliseconds between each step.